Docker

 attach a volume to a container

-Developing docker with GUI (X Window System)
+Developing docker with GUI (X Window System Forwarding)

-Ok, First let’s create our container:
+create our container:

 Now inside the container, install the xeyes

-Now if run xeyes on the docker, it will be forwarded to the host:
+Now, if run xeyes on the docker, it will be forwarded to the host:

 Developing your project on Docker

-I have used VSCode for that purpose, first install the following extensions:
+I have used VS Code for that purpose, first install the following extensions:

 1. Remote Containers